Formatting output for Forecast Hub submission

 The type of forecast value the row contains.

-For quantile forecasts, this will be 'quantile'
+For quantile forecasts, this will be 'quantile': each

 row represents the value of of a particular quantile level for a